 Hers is the last generation that has any memory of the day that President Franklin Delano Roosevelt predicted “will live in infamy.”
 He was right — but only for a time.

 That time is drawing to a close, and may even be already over.
 Pearl Harbor is not yet a mere textbook anecdote, like Benedict Arnold’s betrayal or even Abraham Lincoln’s assassination.
-But wait another generation, and December 7 — and all of World War II, for that matter — won’t command the same gravity it has held for nearly a century.
+But wait another generation, and December 7 — and all of World War II, for that matter — won’t command the attention it has held for nearly a century.

 It always happens this way.
 Despite the cries to remember the Alamo, to remember the Maine, and, yes, even to never forget the attacks of September 11, 2001, the immediacy of tragedy always passes.
 Fact becomes myth, myth legend, and legend eventually falls into obscurity.

 I hope stories like the ones told by my grandmother and her father prevent Pearl Harbor from slipping away.